imixs/imixs-docker/backup/README.md

 # imixs/backup

 This Docker image provides a backup service to backup a PSQL database.
-The service can be combinded with an Imixs-Workflow instance to backup the database periodically.
+The service can be added into a docker stack with an PSQL instance to backup the database periodically.
-All backup files are organized in a backup directory and will be automatically transfered to a backup space.
+All backup files are organized in a backup directory and will be automatically transfered to a backup space if defined.
 The service is designed to backup only one database.
 In case you want to use this service to backup a complete PSQL server, than you should use the command "pg\_dumpall" instead of "pg\_dump".
 See the script backup.sh for details.